The NSA buys Americans’ internet data, newly released documents show - Local News 8

 Wyden’s disclosure was earlier reported by The New York Times.

-The NSA’s purchases include “information associated with electronic devices being used outside—and, in certain cases, inside—the United States,” wrote Paul Nakasone, the NSA’s then-director, in a letter to Wyden dated Dec.
+The NSA’s purchases include “information associated with electronic devices being used outside—and, in certain cases, inside—the United States,” wrote Paul Nakasone, the NSA’s director, in a letter to Wyden dated Dec.
 11.

 The purchases involve what Nakasone described as netflow data, or the technical information generated by devices as they use the internet.